-10 Day Trips from Brasov You Should Take to Uncover Transylvania
+Home » Visit » Travel Ideas » 10 Day Trips from Brasov You Should Take to Uncover Transylvania

 Continue reading our guide to the best day trips from Brasov you should take.

 The most famous of all the fortified churches from the UNESCO Heritage Sites is less than two hours by car.
-A symbol of the Saxons of Transylvania cultural heritage, this splendid white church is also one of the oldest in the region.
+A symbol of the Saxons of Transylvania’s cultural heritage, this splendid white church is also one of the oldest in the region.
 In Viscri, the traditional architecture, the craftsmen, the hand-made souvenirs, and the slow pace of life create one of the most authentic rural experiences in Romania.

 Houses from Viscri

 You’ll find plenty of things to do if you want to spend an entire day in the village.
-You can eat home-made meals from local ingredients, visit local artisans, cycle and walk around, or you can simply relax ages away from your busy life.
+You can eat homemade meals from local ingredients, visit local artisans, cycle and walk around, or you can simply relax ages away from your busy life.

 As Viscri is no longer an off-the-beaten-track destination, avoid the summer weekends.

-Sighisoara, one of the best-preserved medieval towns in Europe, is next on our list.
-One of the most popular day trips from Brasov, Sighisoara is two hours away by car, but you can also take a direct train.
+Day Tours from BrasovSighisoara, one of the best-preserved medieval towns in Europe, is next on our list.
+One of the popular day trips from Brasov, Sighisoara is two hours away by car, but you can also take a direct train.

-A UNESCO Heritage List, Sighisoara is one of the seven medieval citadels founded by the German colonists.
+A UNESCO Heritage Site, Sighisoara is one of the seven medieval citadels founded by the German colonists.
 A rich and free commercial town, Sighisoara had to defend itself against devastating Ottoman and Mongol attacks.
 The best solution was to fortify the town with strong walls, towers, and bastions that each guild maintained during peace and protected during attacks.

 The Clock Tower, Sighisoara

-Most of the towers and parts of the fortification walls still exist, offering an unparalleled image of life in a medieval town.
+Most towers and parts of the fortification walls still exist, offering an unparalleled image of life in a medieval town.
 The Church on the Hill, the Dominican Monastery, and the Evangelical Cemetery complete the list of must-see attractions.

 Piatra Craiului Mountains